Perhentian Islands in Malaysia: Your Ultimate 2026 Travel Guide

 The monsoon season

 November and March.
-You can expect more rain and rough seas and most resorts are typically closed from end October through end-February.
+You can expect more rain and rough seas, and most resorts are typically closed from the end of October through the end of February.
 Many resorts close, and services are limited, so it’s best to avoid traveling during this period.

 Diving in the Perhentian Islands